Home > Apparel

 This isn’t tank-top work — and we tested each flannel thoroughly to ensure that they had what it takes; (photo/Erika Courtney)

-How We Tested Men’s Flannels
+How We Tested the Best Men’s Flannels

 At GearJunkie, flannels are an extension of our everyday lifestyle.
-A shirt, a sweatshirt, a jacket — they are the most flexible garment we own.
+A shirt, a sweatshirt, a jacket — flannels are the most flexible garment we own.
 Unlike a tent, camp stove, or a pair of boots, we shoulder flannels daily, allowing us to put the brushed twill through the paces.
 We tested flannels at the office, and through the weekend, grinding through chores like cleaning the garage, raking leaves, or simply walking the dog on cool summer mornings.

 We want to know if we can swing a hammer or reach boards from the top shelf without exposing our torso or restricting motion in the arms.
 We also test it for snagging and durability.
 Does the flannel catch on wood, metal edges, or granite shards?
 Does it collect a lot of dust and grime?